- In Action

 ITOPF maintains a database of oil spills from tank vessels, including combined carriers, FPSOs and barges.
 This contains information on accidental spillages of persistent and non-persistent hydrocarbon oil since 1970, except those resulting from acts of war.
 The data held includes the location and cause of the incident, the vessel involved, the type of oil spilt and the spill amount.
 For historical reasons, spills are generally categorised by size, <7 tonnes, 7-700 tonnes and >700 tonnes (<50 bbls, 50-5,000 bbls, >5,000 bbls), although the actual amount spilt is also recorded.
 Information is now held on over 10,000 incidents, the vast majority of which fall into the smallest category i.e. <7 tonnes.

 Information is gathered from published sources, such as the shipping press and other specialist publications, as well as from vessel owners, their insurers and from ITOPF's own experience at incidents.
-Unsurprisingly, information from published sources generally relates to large spills, often resulting from collisions, groundings, structural damage, fires or explosions.
+Historically, information from published sources mostly related to large spills, often resulting from collisions, groundings, structural damage, fires or explosions.
+In recent decades, however, reporting of smaller spills has improved.

 Global oil spill trend

-Over the last 49 years, statistics for spills greater than 7 tonnes from tankers show a marked downward trend as illustrated below.
+Over the last 50 years, trends identified for marine oil spills from tankers have been exceptionally positive, showing marked downward movement over the decades, as illustrated below.

 It should be noted that the figures for the amount of oil spilt in an incident include all oil lost to the environment, including that which burnt or remained in a sunken vessel.
 There is considerable annual variation in both the incidence of oil spills and the amounts of oil lost.
 While we strive to maintain precise records for all spill information, we cannot guarantee that the information taken from the shipping press and other sources is complete or accurate.
 The number of incidents and volumes of oil spilt are recorded based on the most up to date information.
 From time to time, data is received after publication and, in which case, adjustment to previous entries may be made.
 Consequently, the figures in the following tables, and any averages derived from them, should be viewed with a degree of caution.